Recurate Annotator — Chrome Extension Architecture¶

 No "Apply" or "Inject" buttons — the flow is completely automatic.
 The side panel shows a subtle indicator: "Annotations will be included in your next message."

-When the user clicks Apply, annotations are converted to structured text.
-This text gets injected into claude.ai's text box above whatever the user types next.
+Annotations are continuously converted to structured text and proactively injected into the platform's text box above whatever the user types next.

 Format¶